dizzydogstudio/NODE-Expense/privacy.md

 ### 7.3 Encryption & Backups
 - Users with feature access (PRO subscription or active free trial) may enable encrypted backups using AES-256-GCM encryption.
 - You control how long expense records are retained (all time or a limited number of years).
-- The backup encryption key is managed automatically and stored securely in your iCloud Keychain.
-It is not visible in the Passwords app but will sync to your other devices automatically.
 - Backup files are exported to a location you choose (iCloud Drive, On My Device, or other iOS Files locations).
-- Node Expense does not have access to your backup files or encryption keys.
+- Backup encryption keys are managed automatically and stored exclusively in your iCloud Keychain and are never transmitted to our servers or accessible to us as developers.
+The key is not visible in the Passwords app but syncs securely to your other devices via iCloud.
+Only your app, on devices signed into your Apple ID, can access the key to encrypt or restore your backups.

 ## 8. Data Migration
 Users with feature access (PRO subscription or active free trial) may export and import their data in JSON format.
-Export files may optionally be encrypted using AES-256-GCM.
 Node Expense does not have access to your exported files.
-Imported data is stored locally on your device.
+Exported files are exported to a location you choose (iCloud Drive, On My Device, or other iOS Files locations).

 ## 9. Data Deletion
 You can delete your data in the following ways: